I know what you’re thinking. I do. I’ve thought it too. I did.

 Here’s the deal… There are only two type of profitable clients for online marketing when your team has one member and you’re looking at them in the mirror: generous billionaires who wanna spend money randomly, and businesses and professions for which a single client means hundreds, thousands of dollars in the bank.

-I don’t know about you, but I’m not regularly meeting up with that many crazy billionaires.If all you’ve got are your skills and your own time: Focus on the most profitable clients an… Click To Tweet
+I don’t know about you, but I’m not regularly meeting up with that many crazy billionaires.If all you’ve got are your skills and your own time: Focus on the most profitable clients an online marketer could get.
+Click To Tweet

 These businesses and people can have a good year with only a few clients per month.
 Imagine that.
 Be the marketer who delivers them the clients to pay them $5,000 – $10,000 – $50,000 per sale, and they’ll have no problem paying you $100 – $500 – $1,000 per lead.